-CLASS W -PROSPECT STEER OR BULL CALF
+CLASS W - PROSPECT STEER OR BULL CALF

-- All exhibitors are eligible to enter two animals in the prospect - Entries must be made at the time regular Fair entries are made. - Prospect animals must be a junior calf born between January 1 and April 30th of the exhibit year. - Prospect animals may be either a steer calf or bull calf 4. - Prospect animals must either be weaned or part of a cow/calf pair being exhibited at the current fair - Prospect animals part of a cow/calf pair do NOT need to be entered by the same exhibitor who entered the cow. - Prospect animals do NOT need to be identified through the livestock identification program. - Prospect animals must be in the exhibitor's possession by June 1 of the exhibitor year. - Prospect animals do NOT need registration papers. - 10.
-Prospect animals will be exhibited by weight
+- 1. All exhibitors are eligible to enter two animals in the prospect class. - 2.
+Entries must be made at the time regular Fair entries are made. - Prospect animals must be a junior calf born between January 1 3. and April 30th of the exhibit year. - Prospect animals may be either a steer calf or bull calf 4.

+- Prospect animals must either be weaned or part of a cow/calf 5. pair being exhibited at the current fair - Prospect animals part of a cow/calf pair do NOT need to be 6. entered by the same exhibitor who entered the cow. - 7.
+Prospect animals do NOT need to be identified through the livestock identification program. - 8.
+Prospect animals must be in the exhibitor's possession by June 1 of the exhibitor year. - Prospect animals do NOT need registration papers.
+9. - 10.
+Prospect animals will be exhibited by weigh